 are received.
 MCAT scores will only be accepted if the test was taken within

 three years of application.

 - For the 2019 admissions cycle, the oldest MCAT scores that will be accepted is April 2015.
-This will be the final year that we accept the old MCAT scores.

 - For the 2020 admissions cycle, the oldest MCAT scores that will be accepted is April 2016.